How to Get Weight Loss Injections Through Insurance in 2025

 Case 3: Medicare Denial

-A man aged 68 with a BMI of 34 and high cholesterol was denied Saxenda through Medicare Part D. Despite multiple appeals, coverage was not granted due to Medicare policy excluding weight loss drugs.
+A 68-year-old man with a BMI of 34 and high cholesterol was denied Saxenda through Medicare Part D. Even after multiple appeals, coverage was not approved, highlighting Medicare’s typical exclusion of weight loss medications unless prescribed for another condition like Type 2 diabetes.

 Commonly Prescribed Weight Loss Injections Compared